 - Use proper language and punctuation at all times.

-- Tell the truth about everything you know in regards to the item for sale.
+- Tell the truth about everything you know regarding the item for sale.

 Don’t:

-- There’s a good chance that someone may not understand internet abbreviations.
-Always spell everything out.
+- Use abbreviations; there’s a good chance someone may not understand internet abbreviations.
+Always spell everything out, including the words please and thank you.

 3. Buy Low

-This is key when you want to make a decent profit from reselling items.
-“Buy low and sell high” is the motto that you will want to embed in your brain.
+This is key when you want to make a profit as a reseller.
+That means the ever-popular “buy low and sell high” is the motto that you will want to embed in your brain.

-It’s also okay to take a gamble on an item that you’re unsure about, as long as it’s cheap.
-You win some, you lose some.
-Just don’t lose a lot, or you’re going to end up needing an hourly paying job to finance your gambling problem.
+It’s also okay to gamble on an item you’re unsure about, as long as it’s cheap.
+You win some, and you lose some.
+Just don’t lose a lot, or you’ll need to get a job to finance your gambling problem.

-Auctions conducted in-person are some of the worst places to get caught up in overpaying for items.
+Auctions conducted in person are some of the worst places to get caught up in overpaying for items.
+Emotions run high, and your competitive nature may end up being a costly mistake.
 On the flip side, you can score some excellent finds for next to nothing at these auctions.
-You just need to know how to control your ego.
+You need to know how to control your ego.

 4. Remain Detached